neutrinonerd3333/rl-play/README.md

 So for an agent we expect to live for 100 turns, we should approximately set γ = 0.99.

+Moral: we should think of γ less as a hyperparameter and more as a parameter given to use by the environment we're in.

 Note that the annealing time specified by `--anneal` is *shared* by all parameters that we anneal: it seems that annealing all parameters together works reasonably well in practice.
+(I might change this behavior in the future.)

 Still, our agent still learns quite slowly.
 One way to fix this issue is to use *experience replay*,